5 Reasons Not to Resign

 Secondly, be sure resignation is what you really want.
 It is more often than not that an employer will not let you withdraw your resignation once you have given your notice.
 Thus, prior to resigning, brainstorm what the problem is and potential steps you can take to fix it.
 For instance, if you are experiencing bullying or harassment, put in a complaint with your boss or HR department.
 In most cases, employers will accommodate and deal with employee complaints adequately as they owe a duty to provide a safe and amicable work environment.

-However, if you put in a complaint and the employer begins acting adversely towards you by either cutting your hours, demoting you, transferring you etc. this is still not a reason to resign.
-There are a number of applications you can lodge to deal with your workplace issues and disputes, whilst you are still employed.
-If you are being bullied, you may be eligible to lodge an application for an order to stop Workplace Bullying (Form F72) or a General Protections Application not involving dismissal (Form F8C), if you are experiencing any adverse action.
+However, if you put in a complaint and the employer begins acting adversely towards you by either cutting your hours.
+Or demoting you, transferring you etc. this is still not a reason to resign.
+There are a number of applications you can lodge to deal with your workplace issues and disputes.
+This is whilst you are still employed.
+If you are being bullied, you may be eligible to lodge an application for an order to stop Workplace Bullying (Form F72).
+Or a General Protections Application not involving dismissal (Form F8C), if you are experiencing any adverse action.